Eloise (books): Legacy

-A portrait of Eloise hangs in the lobby of the Plaza.
-They also have a room at the Plaza called The Eloise Suite.
+A portrait of Eloise hangs in the lobby of the Plaza Hotel.
+They also have a room at the Plaza called The Eloise Suite, which is a permanent themed suite decorated in pink and designed to reflect the character's style.
+The suite has become one of the hotel's most popular attractions, highlighting the character's lasting cultural and commercial appeal.

-Filmmaker Lena Dunham sports an Eloise tattoo and produced the HBO documentary short, It's Me, Hilary: The Man Who Drew Eloise, chronicling the life and career of series co-author and illustrator Hilary Knight.

-American singer Katy Perry revealed her daughter has hair "like Eloise".